lhbgithubtest/gitlearn/readme.txt

 Git is a distributed version control system.
-Git is free software distributed GPL.
+Git is free software distributed GPL
+Add the author name to the last line